kalisio/kaabah/docs/how-does-it-work/README.md

   * [Prometheus](https://prometheus.io/)
   * [Grafana](https://grafana.com/)

+### Global approach

-**Kaabah** is designed to take advantage of Terraform [Workspace](https://www.terraform.io/docs/enterprise/guides/recommended-practices/part1.html#the-recommended-terraform-workspace-structure).
-As a reminder, a Workspace  is a collection of everything Terraform needs to run: a configuration of your infrastructure, values for that configuration's variables, and state data to keep track of operations.
-Therefore a Workplace could be considered as an instance of the the infrastructure with its own environment.
+**Kaabah** is designed to take advantage of Terraform Workspaces and its usage relies on the recommend practices as presented in this [article](https://www.terraform.io/docs/enterprise/guides/recommended-practices/part1.html#the-recommended-terraform-workspace-structure).
+Thus, we assume a workspace is used to store the configuration of your infrastructure for each environment.

-Starting from this premise, **Kaabah** allows you to manage as many clusters as your projects require and stores their states in a bucket on Amazon S3.
-Assuming, we name our workspaces with both the project name and its environment (i.e. dev, test...), we can sketch the following diagram to illustrate the overall approach of **Kaabah**:
+Starting from this premise, **Kaabah** lets you to manage as many clusters as your projects require.
+If we decide to name our workspaces with both the project name and its environment (i.e. dev, test...), we can sketch the following diagram to illustrate the overall functioning of **Kaabah**:

 ![Kaabah terraform](./../assets/kaabah-terraform.svg)

-##
-Given a Workspace, **Kaabah** is able to
+In this diagram, the states of the different workspaces are stored within a dedicated bucket on amazon S3, but you are free to use any other Terraform [backends](https://www.terraform.io/docs/backends/).

 ## Terraform

 The Terraform code is composed of 2 modules:
-- the **AWS** module which has the responsibility to create the Docker Swarm infrastructure on AWS
+- the **AWS** module which implements the Docker Swarm infrastructure on AWS
-- the **Scaleway** module has the responsibility to create the Docker Swarm infrastructure on Scaleway
+- the **Scaleway** module which implements the Docker Swarm infrastructure on Scaleway

 And it exposes the following variables: